 By the end of this intensive, full-time programme, you will have been expected to have completed the examinations that make up the NCTJ Diploma.
-We would expect you to reach the ‘Gold Standard’ which includes passes in Shorthand at 100 words per minute, Essential Journalism, Newspaper and Magazine Regulation, Media Law, Court Reporting, Public Affairs and Production.
+We would expect you to reach the ‘Gold Standard’ which includes passes in Shorthand at 100 words per minute, Essential Journalism, Newspaper and Magazine Regulation, Media Law, Court Reporting, Public Affairs and Journalism for a Digital Audience.

 Throughout the course, you will be informed of job vacancies and given assistance in securing that all-important first job.

 * Please note that, in the event of the government's social distancing guidelines still being in place, our next scheduled courses may be delivered remotely.

 Our next courses run from August 16, 2021 - December 17, 2021 and